bharaniv1/bleumi-pay-sdk-php-1/README.md

 [![GitHub license](https://img.shields.io/badge/license-MIT-blue.svg?style=flat-square)](https://raw.githubusercontent.com/bleumi/bleumi-pay-sdk-php/master/LICENSE)

-The Bleumi Pay SDK is a one-stop shop to help you integrate ERC-20, Ethereum, xDai payments and/or payouts into your business or application.
+The Bleumi Pay SDK is a one-stop shop to help you integrate Algorand, Ethereum, ERC-20 and xDai payments and/or payouts into your business or application.
 The SDK bundles [Bleumi Pay API](https://pay.bleumi.com/docs/#introduction) into one SDK to ease implementation and support.

 **bleumi-pay-sdk-php** is a PHP library that provides an interface between your PHP application and [Bleumi Pay API](https://pay.bleumi.com/docs/#introduction).
 This tutorial covers the basics, including examples, needed to use the SDK.